-Healey recently announced she’s running for governor.
+Healey recently announced she’s running for governor (update: Healey was elected).
 That surprised no one who’s been following these events.
 So, yes, the person who’s made several attempts to require licensing for Reiki and a long list of other non-invasive healing practices could become the next governor of Massachusetts.
 If she became governor, Healey might pressure the legislature to reconsider and pass licensing.

 Likely Healey’s been planning a run for governor for a while.
 Her political ambition could be why she took up the issue of sex trafficking, which is what she used as the justification for her licensing bills.

 Perhaps she thought people would see sex trafficking and follow her lead without question.
 Really, who doesn’t want to stop sex trafficking?

 But sex trafficking is an entirely separate issue, one that needs to be addressed on its own.
 Law enforcement experts testified before the legislature that licensing healing practices would not stop sex trafficking.

 Even though Healey did not succeed in her Massachusetts Reiki licensing attempts, the controversy has boosted her visibility.
 The press sees Healey as a strong candidate, which could be a problem for Reiki freedom.
 If you live in MA, please consider voting in the coming gubernatorial primaries and definitely in the November election.
 Here’s an updated list of everyone who’s running for governor in Massachusetts.

 Your participation contributed to this win, and brought the licensing issue to the attention of many more people.
 Thank you!
 And let’s all thank Rita Glassman, the MA Reiki master who led the opposition.